ducky007/linux-notebook/6502/README.md

 - PPU: Picture Processing Unit, the graphics chip
 - APU: Audio Processing Unit, the sound chip inside the CPU

+## Registers

 The 6502 handles data in its registers, each of which holds one byte(8-bits) of data.
 There are a total of three general use and two special purpose registers:

+- A: The accumulator handles all arithmetic and logic.
+The real heart of the system.
+- X, Y: General purpose registers with limited abilities.
+- SP: This stack pointer is decremented every time a byte is pushed onto the stack, and incremented when a byte is popped off the stack.
+- PC is the program counter - it’s how the processor knows at what point in the program it currently is.
+It’s like the current line number of an executing script.
+In the JavaScript simulator the code is assembled starting at memory location $0600, so PC always starts there.
+- The Processor status shows the processor flags.
+Each flag is one bit, so all seven flags live in a single byte.
+The flags are set by the processor to give information about the previous instruction.
+More on that later.
+Read more about the registers and flags here.

 ## 6502 Processor Overview